YC937/TechBlog/README.md

 The goal of this project is to let people publish their blog posts and comment on other developers’ posts.

+## Installation

+- Typing `npm i` into the terminal
+- MySQL is needed to run this application.

 Screenshots of webpage:

 <img src="./screenshots/1.png" width= 600px>